davidsmakerworks/activity-board/README.md

 ## Requirements
 - Python 3.6 or later
 - PyGame 1.9 or later
-- USB game controller
+- PyGame-compatible game controller
-- 1920x1080 screen resolution

 ## Instructions
 Edit the file **activities.txt** with your desired activity choices.
 Use a back quote (`) to indicate a new line.

+Edit the configuraton file (**config.json** by default) to customize the activity board.

 ### Joystick functions
 - Move selection with **digital pad or POV hat**